Stabbing as a terrorist tactic: History

-Modern history
+19th century

+A foundational stabbing in the history of terrorism was the 13 November 1893 stabbing by anarchist Léon Léauthier during the Ère des attentats.
+This attack is considered a foundational event of modern terrorism because Léauthier targeted a complete stranger; he was thus acting within the emerging logic of indiscriminate and mass terrorism.

+20th and 21st century

-According to security analyst Peter Bergen, stabbing attacks have gained popularity because such attacks are inexpensive and easy to carry out, but very difficult for security services to prevent.
+According to security analyst Peter Bergen in 2017, stabbing attacks have gained popularity because such attacks are inexpensive and easy to carry out, but very difficult for security services to prevent.
 According to Juan Romero, this resurgence emerged first with the GIA in the 1990s and later among Palestinian terrorists and Islamic State militants in the 21st century.

 A wave of lone wolf terrorist stabbing attacks in which Palestinian Arabs attacked Israeli civilians began on 3 October 2015 with the first of the Lions' Gate stabbings.
 The ensuing 2015–2016 wave of violence in Israeli-Palestinian conflict is thought to have been driven not by formal organizations but, rather by social media postings inspiring young Palestinians to undertake attacks with knives and with vehicles.
-In response, Israeli police have revamped their anti-terrorism tactics, increasing monitoring of social media, improving the intercommunication of mobile devices, and giving security agencies the ability to instantly trace phone calls made from such devices.
+In response, by mid-2017, Israeli police had revamped their anti-terrorism tactics, increased their monitoring of social media, improved the intercommunication of mobile devices, and gave security agencies the ability to instantly trace phone calls made from such devices.

-The series of Palestinian stabbing attacks were followed by the spread of such attacks during the wave of Islamic terrorism in Europe which had seen "at least" 10 stabbing attacks allegedly motivated by Islamic extremism in Europe by the spring of 2017, with a particular concentration of such attacks in France.
+The series of Palestinian stabbing attacks were followed by the spread of such attacks during a wave of Islamic terrorism in Europe which had seen "at least" 10 stabbing attacks allegedly motivated by Islamic extremism in Europe by the spring of 2017, with a particular concentration of such attacks in France.